xrgarcia/jerky_top_n_web/replit.md

 - Interactive ranking system with drag-and-drop functionality
 - Community page to discover fellow jerky enthusiasts
 - Search users by name or products they've ranked
+- Profile page to view user information and ranking statistics
+- Link to update profile on jerky.com
 - Clean, professional design inspired by jerky.com
 - Responsive layout for desktop and mobile
 - Persistent rankings with database storage